What is ear surgery?

 Initial Consultation Prior to Ear Surgery

-At your initial consultation, Dr. Kaufman and you will carefully discuss your aesthetic concerns, and define a tailored plan to improve the appearance of your or child’s ears.
+At your initial consultation, your doctor and you will carefully discuss your aesthetic concerns, and define a tailored plan to improve the appearance of your or child’s ears.
 Your goals and expectations will be carefully considered and clarified.
 The medical and surgical history will be reviewed in detail, and a physical examination will be conducted.
-Dr. Kaufman will then advise you on which otoplasty technique is best for you or your child.
+Your doctor will then advise you on which otoplasty technique is best for you or your child.

 Preparation for Ear Surgery